-This service offers confidential counselling to adults and carers who are affected by cancer and other life-threatening illnesses.
+This service offers confidential counselling to adults and carers who are affected by cancer.
 Our service is available for patients, partners, family members and carers.

 We also offer bereavement counselling for adults who are experiencing difficulties following a death from any cause www.macmillancentretrafford.org